Port of La Turballe

-The port of La Turballe is a coastal facility combining fishing and recreational boating activities.
+The port of La Turballe is a French coastal facility combining fishing and recreational boating activities.
 It includes a fish auction hall and a careening yard.
 The port is located in the commune of La Turballe, in the Loire-Atlantique department, within the “rade du Croisic,” the bay extending from Croisic Point in the south to Castelli Point in Piriac-sur-Mer in the northwest.

 Presentation

 The Loire-Atlantique department has 133 kilometers of coastline.
 The port of La Turballe is the only deep-water port between the Loire and Vilaine estuaries, with the other ports being tidal.
 It is part of the Saint-Nazaire registration district and supports multiple maritime activities: